ozibook/DBPC-Lead-Generation/README.md

 ![image](https://github.com/ozibook/DBPC-Lead-Generation/assets/144370840/4796b94e-36be-48d5-bc63-e34e07267a93)

-- Code to see how many links have been completed and saving the scrapped data to a csv file
+- Code to see how many links have been completed and saving the scrapped data to a excel file
 ![image](https://github.com/ozibook/DBPC-Lead-Generation/assets/144370840/eee94911-10a1-48fc-b127-602677ff0b0f)